Adobe Barcode Generator - How to create barcodes in Adobe apps

 You guessed it: What works in Illustrator also works in InDesign:

 For very simple QR codes, you can also use InDesign's built-in QR generator.
 Launch it with Object > Generate QR Code... and enter your data.
-You can create QRs with URLs, email addresses and vCards:
+You can create QRs with text, URLs, email addresses and vCards (note that accented, diacritic or Unicode text are not supported with vCard data which renders its useless for many languages and locales):

 However, there's no preview and no user-defined ECC level.
 You also can't embed logos or change the style, just the color.
 It works but it's very basic and leaves out all the good stuff that makes QR codes so special.